 - Paul prayed the grace of Jesus Christ be with the Thessalonians.

 Paul wrote this to the Thessalonians to clear up their confusion over Christ’s return.
 The error was this.
 Some believed, since Christ’s return would be soon, they did not need to work or prepare for the future.
 Of course, in the meantime, they needed to eat.
 So, they mooched off everyone else.
 Paul’s response to this was simple and straight forward.
 STOP IT!

-Paul made to points.
+Paul made two points.
 First, those not willing to work were to stop living off the labor of others.
 Second, those who were laboring were not to help those who refused to work.
-In fact, they were to hold them at arm’s length.
+They were to hold them at arm’s length.
 They were not to have anything to do with those who were lazy.

 There are natural consequences to laziness.
 If you don’t work you don’t eat.
 Paul is not saying to inflict on anyone any harm he is telling us not to enable them.

 To help the Thessalonians come to their senses Paul uses himself as an example.
 When he was with them he worked.
 The work a Jew did with his hands honored him.
 There was a saying, “He who does not teach his son a trade, teaches him to steal.”